movAX13h/turrican2tools/README.md

 ### Unpacker

-Turrican II stores it's asset-files as an obfuscated, or compressed and obfuscate stream of bytes.
+Turrican II stores its asset-files as an obfuscated, or compressed and obfuscate stream of bytes.
 The stream may be split into sequential compressed blocks, that must be decompressed individually, each giving a portion of the unpacked file.
 Every asset-file uses a block-size of 1024 bytes (that means that every compressed block produces 1024 unpacked bytes), with exception of the TOC file, which is treated as a single block, and may exceed that limit.